Payments services company Finix adds $30 million to its Series B – TechCrunch

 Finix works as the plumbing inside of a startup, while a company like Stripe is more similar to a plug-and-play system.

-It would be fascinating to know Finix’s customer breakdown because the information would help provide a sense of how healthy it’s business is today.
+It would be fascinating to know Finix’s customer breakdown, because the information would help provide a sense of how healthy its business is today.
 The company makes money by charging customers a software fee and a sliding fee based on the number of payments it processes.
 Even though it doesn’t make money on a per-transaction basis, it does benefit from customers that have high transaction volume.

 Finix’s sweet spot for ideal customers was once businesses in the $50 million in transactions per year bucket, it has said.
 Serna would not comment on if its focus has changed.